 BSN, RN, PHN, HNB-BC • she / her / hers

-While currently practicing as a telephone triage nurse, Joehey also has experience as a nurse on a cardiac step down unit and as a college biology lab manager.
+Joehey has nursing experience in telephone triage and on a cardiac telemetry step down unit.
 She is dedicated to lifelong learning and advocating for her patients and community as a volunteer in social, racial, economic, and environmental justice movements.
 She envisions MinnHNA as a leading force in determining the future direction of our health care systems.

 MA • she / her / hers